Joseph M. Marling: Auxiliary Bishop of Kansas City

 On June 7, 1947, Marling was appointed auxiliary bishop of Kansas City, Missouri, and titular bishop of Thasus by Pope Pius XII.
 He received his episcopal consecration on August 6, 1947, from Archbishop Edwin O'Hara, with Bishops Joseph Albers and John Bennett serving as co-consecrators, at St. Monica Church in Cincinnati, Ohio.
 Marling chose as his episcopal motto, Per Sanguinem Crucis, meaning “Through the Blood of the Cross."

 In a 1956 address to the Guild of Catholic Psychiatrists, Marling suggested that psychiatrists should pay attention to "...mystical phenomena (ecstasy, levitation, visions, stigmatization), vocations to the priesthood and religious life".

 Bishop of Jefferson City

 Marling was named the first bishop of Jefferson City on August 24, 1956, by Pius XII.
 During his tenure, Marling oversaw the construction of a new cathedral, twenty-five churches, twenty-nine schools, thirty rectories, sixteen convents, and a Carmelite monastery.
 Marling also established the Catholic Missourian, the diocesan newspaper, and missions in Peru.
 He attended the Second Vatican Council from 1962 to 1965.

 Retirement and legacy

 On July 2, 1969, Pope Paul VI accepted Marling's resignation as bishop of Jefferson City and appointed him as titular bishop of Lesina, a post which he gave up on January 16, 1976.

-Marling died in Kansas City, on October 2, 1979, at age 75.
-His remains were interred in the Precious Blood Community Cemetery at St. Charles Seminary in Carthagena, Ohio.
+Marling died in Kansas City, Missouri, on October 2, 1979, at age 75.
+His remains were interred in the Precious Blood Community Cemetery at St. Charles Seminary in Carthagena.